-Classify ranges (reads) as compatible with existing genomic annotations or as having novel splice events
+Classify ranges (reads) as compatible with existing genomic annotations or as having novel splice events query A GRangesList, GAlignments, GAlignmentPairs, or BamFile object containing the reads.
+Can also be a single string containing the path to a BAM file.

 The findSpliceOverlaps function identifies ranges (reads) that are compatible with a specific transcript isoform.
 The non-compatible ranges are analyzed for the presence of novel splice events.